 The Clinical & Translational Science Institute (CTSI) is the administrative home for the Duke Clinical and Translational Science Award (CTSA) and will oversee and integrate CTSA core services into the fabric of translational science at Duke.
 It will focus on leveraging the vast research resources at Duke University and facilitating collaborations that provide or enhance the infrastructure, education, and resources needed to take promising ideas from concept, through development and testing, and into patient care.

 The world's largest academic clinical research organization, the Duke Clinical Research Institute (DCRI) is known for conducting groundbreaking multi-national clinical trials, managing major national patient registries, and performing landmark outcomes research.
 DCRI research spans multiple disciplines, from pediatrics to geriatrics, primary care to subspecialty medicine, and genomics to proteomics.

-Duke Forge is Duke University’s new center for health data science.
+Duke AI Health is Duke University’s new center for health data science.
 Located within the School of Medicine, the center unites experts from across the campus with interest and expertise in data science.
 Faculty, staff, and students create innovative approaches to fuse biostatistics and machine learning and implement insights gained into improving patient care and leveraging digital information to enable healthy living and disease prevention.

 Faculty members in the Duke Global Health Institute (DGHI) work to reduce health disparities in the local community and worldwide.
 The DGHI recognizes that many global health problems stem from economic, social, environmental, political and health care inequalities, and the institute brings together interdisciplinary teams to solve complex health problems and to train the next generation of global health scholars.